boilerrobotics/rover-code/tutorial/README.md

 Our core software framework is Robot Operating System or [ROS](https://www.ros.org/).
 There are legacy ROS which is no longer actively developed.
-The latest version (Noetic) will reach End of Life in May 2025.
+The latest version (Noetic) will reach [End of Life](https://endoflife.date/ros) in May 2025.
 Therefore, we will use ROS 2 instead.
-We will use ROS or ROS 2 interchangeably and it will always refer to ROS 2.
+We will use ROS or ROS 2 interchangeably and it will always refer to **ROS 2**.
 ROS can run on many operating systems but we highly recommend you to use it with Ubuntu.
 We also highly recommend to create a virtual machine and install ROS on it.
 Therefore, you will not mess up with your host machine.